open-suite/hub/readme.md

   <img src="https://contrib.rocks/image?repo=open-suite/hub" />
 </a>

 ## License

-This project uses the [Apache v2 license](LICENSE).
-The core Karrio platform will always remain open and free.
+This project is licensed under the [Apache v2 license](LICENSE).
+The core OpenSuite platform will always remain open and free.

-Any other questions, mail us at <reeceharris@duck.com> We’d love to meet you!
+For any further questions, feel free to email us at <reeceharris@duck.com>.
+We'd love to hear from you!

 ### Become a sponsor